Guide to Down Payment Assistance in All 50 States

 New Jersey Down Payment Assistance

-The New Jersey Housing and Mortgage Finance Agency lends interest-free up to $10,000 with no monthly payments.
-After five years, the loan goes away.
-As long as the borrower still lives in the home and hasn't sold or refinanced.
-Eligible borrowers need credit score of 620 or higher and cannot have owned a home within the previous three years.
+The New Jersey Housing and Mortgage Finance Agency lends interest-free up to $15,000 with no monthly payments.
+After five years, the loan goes away. as long as the borrower still lives in the home and hasn't sold or refinanced.
+Eligible borrowers need a credit score of 620 or higher and cannot have owned a home within the previous three years.
+You can check HUD's New Jersey page for more housing resources.

 New Mexico Down Payment Assistance